Public library services

 You can use some of the services in the library without becoming a member.

 In most libraries, you can read books, consult reference material, use the internet and study areas, and print and photocopy documents without being a member.
 However, you will need to join the library if you want to borrow books or other items, access online magazine and newspaper subscriptions or take online courses.

 The new library strategy Our Public Libraries 2022 aims to improve and develop national library services.
 The strategy has 3 programmes, reading and literacy, learning and information and community and culture.
-Its aims include:
+It aims to:

-- Extending opening hours by using self-service options
+- Extend opening hours by using self-service options

-- Providing up-to-date technology to support users’ digital needs
+- Provide up-to-date technology to support users’ digital needs

 This strategic plan is to be implemented over 5 years from 2018.